 5. Blue Crush

 You gotta love Blue Crush.
-Although a bit cheesy, this movie remains one of the best surfing movies and has some of the most amazing surfing scenes.
-A young Kate Bosworth plays the main character who is determined to show the world what she’s made of at an upcoming Pipe Masters surf content on Hawaii’s North Shore.
+This movie will make you want to take up surfing even if you live in Idaho, and captures some of the best surfing scenes in film.
+A young Kate Bosworth plays the main character who is determined to show the world what she is made of by competing at an upcoming Pipe Masters surf contest on Hawaii’s North Shore.

-Aloha was actually a box office bomb, and I really can’t say I enjoyed it that much either.
-So, you may be wondering, well why the heck are you recommending it?
+I’m not going to lie, Aloha was actually a box office bomb, and I personally can’t say I enjoyed it that much either.
+So, you may be wondering, “Why the heck are you recommending it?”

-Honestly now, who doesn’t love Owen Wilson?
-This film is about newlyweds Carl and Molly who take in their jobless buddy Randy (Owen Wilson) until he can get back up on his feet.
+Who doesn’t love You, Me, and Dupree, staring the love-able Owen Wilson?
+This film is about newlyweds Carl and Molly who take in their jobless buddy, Randy (Owen Wilson), until he can get back up on his feet.
 At first it is nice having him around, but soon Randy threatens to become a permanent member of the home.

 8. Forgetting Sarah Marshall